dynaroars/gentree/README.md

-## Note
-The lastest version of this artifact package could be found at https://github.com/unsat/gentree/tree/submit_icse21_artifact

 # GenTree

+**Note:** The lastest version of this artifact package could be found at https://github.com/unsat/gentree/tree/submit_icse21_artifact

 This artifact contains an implementation of the GenTree algorithm and benchmark programs, as described in the paper:
 > KimHao Nguyen and ThanhVu Nguyen.
 2021.
 GenTree: Using Decision Trees to Learn Interactions for Configurable Software.
 In International Conference on Software Engineering.